 Second, are you going to tell me that the folks of Elk Cove know what the St. Basil’s Cathedral is?
 Or The Parthenon, even?
 I know you want to, as you say, “Bring some of the outer world into Elk Cove,” but I’ve had a chance to see the town, and frankly I might have decided upon something more appropriate like a brewery or mustache theme.
 Or perhaps you could have picked some more well-known monuments for the community – some value-added resources based on your demographic – and maybe recreate Babe the Blue Ox or the largest ball of dirt.

 And finally, I should tell you that I don’t make a habit of going into business with persons who wear jeans, checkered flannel shirts and knitted, square-ended ties to an investment meeting.
 Look around; everyone else besides your partner, who now has a napkin sticking out of his sweat-soaked collar, is wearing a suit and a starched shirt.
 With real ties, Mr. Proffitt.
 Made of silk.
 I know it’s not my place, but maybe you can ask that new wife of yours to go shopping for you.
-This is all just something to keep in mind for the next time you decide to pitch this idea to a table of outside investors.
+This is all just something to keep in mind for the next time you decide to pitch this idea to a table of outside investors who’ve had experience with the Trade Republic Test before.
 And you might also want to think about getting yourself a haircut, Mr. Proffitt.
 You’re asking me for money, not for a bowling match.

 Now, I overheard you ask that gentleman if he’s ever been nervous in his life, and I would assume that he has.
 He’s sitting next to a rambling mountain man who wants to build a miniature golf course without a plan that captures a decent profit margin, after all.
 Plus, he’s stuck in some tiny Oregon town whose claim to fame at the moment is that a strange woman has recently been found bobbing in the harbor with amnesia.